-- 1. Official reported estimates are plotted at a reference point believed to be most representative of the given week. - 2.
-Official estimates are displayed over a rolling year up to the most recent week.
-The full time series of our official estimates from 27 April 2020 onwards are available in our COVID-19) Infection Survey datasets. - 3.
+- 1. Official reported estimates are plotted at a reference point believed to be most representative of the given week. - Official estimates are displayed over a rolling year up to the most recent week.
+The full time series of our official estimates from 27 April 2020 onwards are available in our Coronavirus (COVID-19) Infection Survey datasets. - 3.
 There is a higher degree of uncertainty in our estimates for Wales, Northern Ireland and Scotland, compared with England.
 This is shown by widercredible intervals. - 4.
-The reference week is 27 September to 3 October 2022 for England, and 23 to 29 September 2022 for Wales, Northern Ireland and Scotland.
+The reference week is 18 to 24 September 2022 for England and Scotland and 20 to 26 September 2022 for Wales and Northern Ireland.